Craig Sandercock

-Craig Sandercock is an Australian rugby league coach who works as an assistant coach for the Canterbury-Bankstown Bulldogs in the NRL.
-He was previously the head coach of Super League team Hull Kingston Rovers.
+Craig Sandercock is an Australian rugby league coach who is the head coach for the Wyong Roos.

 Coaching career

+Newcastle Knights

 Sandercock taught Human Society and its Environment (HSIE) subjects at The Pittwater House Schools in Sydney, alongside his role on the coaching staff of the Manly-Warringah Sea Eagles before joining the Newcastle Knights in 2010 to be an assistant coach.

+Hull Kingston Rovers

-In 2012 he was appointed the head coach of Hull Kingston Rovers.
+In 2012, he was appointed the head coach of Hull Kingston Rovers.
 On 3 July 2014 he was released by Hull KR.

+Newcastle Knights (return)

 On 8 September 2014, it was announced that Sandercock would be returning to the Newcastle Knights as assistant coach to newly appointed head coach Rick Stone.

+Wests Tigers

 After a year with the Knights, Sandercock joined the Wests Tigers for 2016 as an assistant coach to head coach Jason Taylor.

+Canterbury-Bankstown Bulldogs Women

+He was, until May 2024, head coach of the Canterbury-Bankstown Bulldogs Women He was previously assistant coach to the Bulldogs men's NRL team and the head coach of Super League team Hull Kingston Rovers.